 Emergency Funds for Disaster Relief

-International Medical Relief saves lives in communities in more than 80 countries around the world.
+International Medical Relief saves lives in communities around the world, including those in the United States.
 When disaster strikes in one of those communities, unrestricted, tax-deductible donations made to IMR allow us to rapidly react.
 We can quickly respond with supplies for our partners and volunteers in the field to start saving lives no matter what the disaster.

 As a non-governmental organization, our funding comes from grants and private donations from people who care and want to make a difference… just like you.
 Because of donations made to the area of greatest need, in an emergency we can mobilize immediately without having to pause to ask for donations or find grants for financial support and respond with lifesaving care.

-Help us to save lives in Ukraine, Turkey, Guatemala, Haiti, Nepal, and around the world.
+Help us to save lives in the U.S., Ukraine, Turkey, Guatemala, Haiti, Nepal, and around the world.

 Over the Years